How To Get Sales On Etsy & Keep Growing

 Your customers don’t specifically check on your Etsy store or social media profiles every day to see what your shop is up to, but they probably check their email pretty often.
 It only makes sense to use email to send your customers coupon codes, inform them about new collection drops, and deliver personalized messages.

 You’ll need dedicated software to capture emails and design email campaigns.
-Read our post on the best free email marketing software for small businesses and choose the one that’s right for you.

 FAQs: How To Increase Etsy Sales